Last updated: June 17, 2026

 Keeping all computer systems up-to-date is an essential cornerstone of keeping them safe and secure, and is also required by university regulations.
-This guide explains how SCI IT keeps Linux hosts (desktops and interactive servers) up to date via an automatic process, and how users can have control over how it works.
+This guide explains how SCI keeps its machines (desktops and interactive servers) up to date via an automatic processes, and how users can have control over how it works.

-- when an appropriate time to perform a system upgrade (default: Wednesday and 3am, MTZ)
+2. when is an appropriate time to perform a system upgrade (default: Wednesday at 3am, MTZ)

-- how much advanced warning users are given before the update happens (default: 5 days)
+3. how much advanced warning users should be given before the update happens (default: 5 days)

 The way it works is that each Linux machine in SCI, once a day, checks whether it’s been “too long” since the last package upgrade, and if so, it schedules an auto-update for the next suitable window (making sure that enough advance warning is given).
 Once an update is scheduled, a warning is displayed when logging into the machine, with additional Slack/email notifications being sent out (if configured for that machine).
 When the window arrives, the system upgrades the operating system and possibly reboots (if needed).

-Note, you can always check the update status of a host by running the command /local/bin/update-localhost --check.
+Note, you can always check the update status of a host by running the command update-localhost --check.
 For example:

 [@yourmachine] ~ > update-localhost --check